digitalcredentials/signing-service/README.md

 You may also want to take a look at the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator), as it provides bearer token security over tenant endpoints, and combines both signing and status revocation as a single service.
 It also describes a model for composing DCC services within a Docker Compose network.

+The [DCC workflow-coordinator](https://github.com/digitalcredentials/workflow-coordinator) goes a step further and adds support for directly adding credentials to a wallet like the [Learner Credential Wallet](lcw.app).

-Or if you are ready to dive right in and issue a whole batch of credentials, with csv upload, email notification for recipients, and wallet collection then check out the [DCC workflow-coordinator](https://github.com/digitalcredentials/workflow-coordinator).
+Or if you are ready to dive right in and issue a whole batch of credentials, with csv upload, email notification for recipients, and wallet collection then check out the [DCC Admin Dashboard](https://github.com/digitalcredentials/admin-dashboard).

 ## Quick Start